Visit Bwindi Impenetrable Forest – 10 – Top Things to Do and See

-It is only in Uganda that you can be with a Mountain Gorilla Family for 4 hours on a Gorilla Habituation Experience along with researchers in Bwindi’s Impenetrable Forest – this fantastic experience – to be with a Mountain Gorilla Family as it is being habituated is a one of a kind experience in Africa.
+It is only in Uganda that you can be with a Mountain Gorilla Family for 4 hours on a Gorilla Habituation Experience.
+You are accompanied by researchers in Bwindi’s Impenetrable Forest – this fantastic experience – to be with a Mountain Gorilla Family as it is being habituated is a one of a kind experience in Africa.

-There are presently two family groups being habituated, meaning that they were becoming used to human contact and will not run away from visitors trekking them.
+There is presently one family group being habituated, meaning that they are becoming used to human contact and will not run away from visitors trekking them.

 You can fly into Kigali Rwanda and 4 hours later be in the Rushaga Region of Bwindi Impenetrable Forest.
-You have the choice of budget, moderate and upmarket lodging and can stay either in Rushaga or scenic Nkuringo area of Bwindi Impenetrable Forest.
+You have the choice of quality moderate and upmarket lodging and can stay either in Rushaga or the scenic Nkuringo area of Bwindi Impenetrable Forest.

-Gorilla Habituation – fewer Participants, more time with the Gentle Giants of the Forest.
+The Gorilla Habituation means fewer Participants, more Time with the Gentle Giants of the Forest.

 3. Other Primates you see in Bwindi Impenetrable Forest:

-There are no nocturnal Walks in Bwindi Forest at present meaning that you will miss the Nocturnal primates such as the Potto and the various Galago Species unless you see them near your lodge.
+There are no scheduled nocturnal Walks in Bwindi Forest at present.
+It means that you will miss the Nocturnal primates such as the Potto and the various Galago Species unless you see them near your lodge.